 We’ll be rolling out other exciting engagement opportunities, open to all CT residents, very soon, so bookmark this page and come back to see the latest

 New ways to get involved are opening up over the coming weeks.
-Sign up to be the first to know when the Ben & Jerry's Experience, online deliberations, and other opportunities go live
+Sign up to be the first to know when online deliberations and other opportunities go live